martdegraaf/martdegraaf.github.io/src/blog/content/posts/getting-started-azure-openai/index.md

 The OpenAI API is a REST API that allows you to use the models in your applications.
 You can use the API to create completions, chat, and dall-e requests.

-## Using openAI services trough C#
+## Using OpenAI API services through C sharp

-Some real power is when we can use the openAI services trough our code to
+Some real power is when we can use the OpenAI services through our code.
+When we can create our business scope.

 ### Available Methods